Sequence space representations for translation-modulation invariant function and distribution spaces: Introduction

-We endow these spaces with their natural locally convex topologies (see Subsection \ref{subsect:testdist} for details).
+and endow these spaces with their natural locally convex topologies (see Subsection \ref{subsect:testdist} for details).
+We remark that $\D_{E}$ was introduced in \cite{D-P-V}, while $\D'_{E}$ is considered here for the first time.
+The definition of $\D'_{E}$ is inspired by the fact that, if $E = E'_0$ is a DTMIB, it holds that $(\D_{E_0})' = \D'_{E}$ as vector spaces, see \cite[Theorem 3]{D-P-V}.
+For $E_0 = L^p$, $1 \leq p < \infty$, or $C_0$ this is a classical result of Schwartz \cite[p.\ 201, Theor\'eme XXV]{Schwartz}.

 In the main result of this paper (Theorem \ref{main}), we obtain sequence space representations for the spaces $\D_{E}$ and $\D'_{E}$.
-To this end, we consider the discrete space associated to $E$ as recently introduced in \cite{D-P-GaborFrameCharGenModSp} (see Definition \ref{def-discrete}); this notion is heavily inspired by \cite[Definition 3.4]{F-G-BSpIntegrGroupRepAtomicDecomp}, where a discrete space is associated to each solid translation-invariant Banach function space.
-The proof of our main result is based on the Pe\l czy\'nski decomposition method (in the version of Vogt) \cite{V-SeqSpRepSpTestFuncDist} and discrete characterizations of the spaces $\D_{E}$ and $\D'_{E}$ in terms of Gabor frames \cite{G-FoundationsTimeFreqAnal}.
+To this end, we consider the discrete space associated to $E$ as recently introduced in \cite{D-P-GaborFrameCharGenModSp} (see Definition \ref{def-discrete}); this notion is heavily inspired by \cite[Definition 3.4]{F-G-BSpIntegrGroupRepAtomicDecomp}, where a discrete space is associated to each translation invariant solid Banach function space.
+The proof of our main result is based on Vogt's variant of the Pe\l czy\'nski decomposition method \cite{V-SeqSpRepSpTestFuncDist} and discrete characterizations of the spaces $\D_{E}$ and $\D'_{E}$ in terms of Gabor frames \cite{G-FoundationsTimeFreqAnal}.
 The latter is the technical core of our work and is of independent interest.
-We would like to point out that the standard method of Vogt \cite[Theorem 3.1]{V-SeqSpRepSpTestFuncDist} for obtaining sequence space representations of $L^p$-weighted spaces of smooth functions does not seem to be applicable in our general situation, mainly due to the absence of solidity assumptions on $E$.
+We would like to point out that the method of Vogt \cite[Theorem 3.1]{V-SeqSpRepSpTestFuncDist} for obtaining sequence space representations of $L^p$-weighted spaces of smooth functions does not seem to be applicable in our general situation, mainly due to the absence of solidity assumptions on $E$.